BedVoyage welcomes guest blogger Donald Giddings from GreenLivingZone.com

 Natural Ways To Disinfect Your Mattress

-Typically mattress cleaners can be quite expensive and some can be irritating for people with sensitive skin or pets because of chemicals.
-However, it is still important to give your mattress a good cleaning.
-Fortunately, there are natural ways to disinfect your mattress that are both budget-friendly and safe.
+Typically mattress cleaners can be quite expensive and some can be irritating for people with sensitive skin or pets because of chemicals, but there are many ways to naturally clean your mattress.
+We’re fortunate that there are natural ways to disinfect and give a good cleaning to your mattress that are both budget-friendly and safe.

-Simply changing your sheets or spraying your mattress with air fresheners isn’t enough.
+Its not enough to simply change your sheets or spray your mattress with air fresheners.
 Ideally, you should clean your mattress every six months and treat stains immediately.
 Luckily, there are some household products you can use to treat stains and disinfect.

 Baking soda is commonly used as a deodorizer.
 It can effectively get rid of stubborn smells and can be sprinkled straight onto a mattress for an effective clean.
 Not only will it get rid of smells, but it can absorb excess liquid.

-Simply sprinkle baking soda onto your bare mattress with a strainer.
+Sprinkling baking soda onto your bare mattress with a strainer is the easiest way to apply.
 You may even add some drops of lavender essential oil into the baking soda to help give it a fresh smell.
 Allow it to sit for 30 minutes to an hour then carefully vacuum up all the baking soda before putting your sheets back on.